umaojha/sarcasm/README.md

 ### mBERT + Augmentation + Preprocessing Demonstration Notebook

 This repository provides the dataset and a demonstration notebook for sarcasm detection on **code-mixed Hinglish text**.
-The notebook illustrates preprocessing, normalization techniques, and augmentation strategies that support an ongoing research study.
+The notebook illustrates preprocessing, and augmentation strategies that support an ongoing research study.

 ---

-## 📂 Repository Structure

-sarcasm/
-│
-├── rnn-mbert-sarcasm-augmentation.ipynb # Notebook showing preprocessing + augmentation
-├── sarcasm_all.csv # Dataset (Hinglish + translations)
-└── README.md # Documentation

 ## Dataset Description

 This repository includes the full sarcasm dataset created by Swami et al.,